Why we’re Craft CMS developers

 When Dev Mode is enabled, Craft will react slightly differently and makes developing with the CMS even easier.

-With Dev Mode on, if there’s an error in your Twig template code, Dev Move will display a full stack trace in the browser showing you what’s gone wrong and where abouts.
+With Dev Mode on, if there’s an error in your Twig template code, Dev Mode will display a full stack trace in the browser showing you what’s gone wrong and where abouts.

 Dev Mode will display PHP errors and exceptions, template syntax errors and extra logs will be created in the craft/storage/runtime/logs folder to help you work out what’s going wrong and how to fix it.